dart-archive/angular_analyzer_plugin/README.md

 ```

 Like the previous installation option, you then just need to reboot your analysis server after running pub get.

+## Troubleshooting

+If you have any issues, filing a ticket with us is always a welcome option.
+There are a few things you can try on your own, as well, to get an idea of what's going wrong:

+* Are you using angular 5 or newer?
+If not, are you loading a recent exact version of the plugin?
+* Are you using a bleeding edge SDK?
+The latest stable will not work correctly, and windows users require at least 2.0.0-dev-31.
+* Did you turn the plugin on correctly in your analysis options file?
+* Does your editor support html+dart analysis, or is it an old version?
+Some (such as VSCode, vim) may have special steps to show errors surfaced by dart analysis inside your html files.
+* From IntelliJ, there's a gear icon that has "analyzer diagnostics," which opens a web page that has a section for loaded plugins.
+Are there any errors?
+* Check the directory `~/.dartServer/.plugin_manager` (on Windows: `\Users\you\AppData\Local\.dartServer\.plugin_manager`).
+Does it have any subdirectories?
+* There should be a hash representing each plugin you've loaded.
+Can you run `pub get` from `HASH/analyzer_plugin`?
+(If you have multiple hashes, it should be safe to clear this directory & reload.)
+* If you run `bin/plugin.dart` from `.plugin_manager/HASH/analyzer_plugin`, do you get any import errors?
+(Note: this is expected to crash when launched in this way, but without import-related errors)

+We may ask you any or all of these questions if you open a ticket, so feel free to go run through these checks on your own to get a hint what might be wrong.

 ## Building -- For hacking on this plugin, or using the latest (unpublished)